lana-20/mobile-app-types/README.md

   - No App Store or Play Store access

 ## 👉 Hybrid

+The third main category is the category of "hybrid" apps.
+As the name suggests, hybrid apps are a sort of combination of native and web apps.
+Technically, hybrid apps are a subcategory of native app, because the outermost component of a hybrid app is a native app.
+But embedded in some portion of this native app is a special component known as a "webview".
+A webview is basically a tiny little web browser that doesn't have its own borders or navigation controls.
+It can display web content that is loaded from inside the app itself, or it can display content that's downloaded over the internet, just like Chrome or Safari.
+Hybrid apps can differ in the ratio of native to webview they employ.
+Some hybrid apps are basically entirely a webview, so that the entire experience takes place in the webview.
+Other hybrid apps have a bunch of native controls, and only a portion of the app or the screen is dedicated to a webview.
+Safari and Chrome themselves are hybrid apps, with all the browser controls and input fields being native components, and the websites being displayed in a webview.
+Hybrid apps have been attractive to developers because they open up the possibility of developing apps using web technologies rather than using the iOS or Android SDKs.
+But at the end of the day, hybrid apps are still wrapped up and published as native apps, so they can be found at the platforms' respective stores.

 - Native apps where some or all functionality is inside a WebView.
   - Subcategory of the native apps, because the the outermost component of a hybrid app is a native app.